zhuatii/zhuatii/README.md

 ### Hellooo 👋

-- 🔭 I’m currently working on my Master's Thesis
 - 🌱 I’m currently learning applications of Machine Learning
+- 🚀 I'm currently looking for opportunities to contribute to AI projects in Biomedical domain
 - 📫 How to reach me: swatibpsc99@gmail.com